Jennifer S. Shumaker-Parry

 SPR microscopy for array-based analysis of biomolecule interactions

 Molecular recognition plays a central role in biology by controlling cellular processes such as enzymatic catalysis, transport, regulation and communication.
 We are developing and applying high-throughput sensing methods based on surface plasmon resonance (SPR) to study molecular recognition between biomolecules.
 SPR-based sensing provides real-time, quantitative analysis of biomolecule interactions (e.g., protein-DNA, protein-protein, protein-vesicle) without the need for labels.
 Detailed information about the strength and specificity of biomolecule interactions impacts medical research, diagnostics, drug discovery and fundamental molecular biology studies.
-We are working with Prof. Bruce Gale’s group in Mechanical Engineering at the University of Utah to integrate a new microfluidics system with our SPR microscope.
-In the current configuration, the system provides 48 separate flow channels for in situ biomolecule immobilization and subsequent high-throughput biomolecule interaction analysis.
+A 48-channel flow system is integrated with our SPR microscope for in situ biomolecule immobilization and subsequent high-throughput biomolecule interaction analysis.
 In situ biomolecule immobilization and label-free, real-time kinetic analysis of biomolecule interactions potentially will impact the field of proteomics and extend high-throughput analysis to more biomimetic systems involving membrane-like systems.

 Lancaster, C.; *Scholl, W.; *Ticknor, M.; Shumaker-Parry, J.S., “Uniting Top-down and Bottom-up Strategies Using Fabricated Nanostructures as Hosts for Synthesis of Nanomites,” J. Phys.
 Chem.
 C (2020) 124:6822-6829.